NodeSecure/Dependency-Analyser/README.md

 Then create a local `.env` file with a Personal Github token
 ```
 GIT_TOKEN=
+HTTP_PORT=1337
 ```

-Run `npm start` for a full run.. or just run the http server with `npm run skip`.
+Run `npm start` for a full run.. or just run the http server with `npm run skip` (full run must be executed at least one time).

 ## License
 MIT